pmdscully/thailand_province_border_adjacency/readme.md

 # Thailand Province Border-Adjacency Mappings

 **Project:** This project creates a mapping dataset between adjacent provinces in Thailand.
-Dataset uses a data-relations `X -> Y, Z` convention, so we can easily integrate neighbouring provincial-level-data or visualise the relations as below using GraphViz:
+Dataset uses a data-relations `X -> Y, Z` convention, so we can easily integrate neighbouring provincial-level-data or visualise the relations as below using GraphViz.
+Python code is included to parse/verify and integrate the mappings into your own software applications.

 ![Adjacency map](Thailand_Province_Neighbours.png)